nouwaarom/nouwaarom.github.io/_posts/2021-12-19-qt-addressbook-example.markdown

 {% endhighlight %}
 {% endfold_highlight %}
 Let me try to clarify this code a bit.
 The property `table` holds a `TableModel`.
+First there is a check of a contact with this data is already in the model and only if there isn't, the data is added.
 To add data to this model the `TableModel::insertRows` and `TableModel::setData` functions are used.
 The function `TableModel::insertRows` adds a new, empty, row.
 The function `TableModel::setData` sets the data for a specific row and column.
+The first column contains the name and the second column contains the address.

+## Why coupling is not ideal
 The problem with this code is that because of this `AddressWidget` needs to be aware of how `TableModel` stores it's data.
-If you would decide it is better to change the columns, or add a new column in between them you would need to rewrite this code as well.
+If you would decide it is better to change the ordering of the columns, or add a new column in between them you would need to rewrite this code as well.
+The tricky thing is that these are changes to the layout.
+You do not expect that a change to the layout would break editing or adding contacts, so you might not test this, and the code would still work because both name and address are a QString, but the behaviour is now completely different from what you intended.
 In other words, this code violates the [single-responsibiliy principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-Plus it is hard to read.
+## Decoupling

-We can simplify this code by creating a `TableModel::addContact` method.
+We can simplify this code and fix the coupling by creating a `TableModel::addContact` method.
-Let's look at this method and the simplifies version of `AddressWidget::addEntry`.
+Let's look at this method and the simplified version of `AddressWidget::addEntry`.

 {% highlight c++ %}
 void TableModel::addContact(const Contact& contact) {